MiaLWGH/WiSTraining/README.md

 3. Reboot, Stop and Start your Linux instance.

+   Questions:
-   Question: After stop and start operations, can you reconnect to it?
+   - After stop and start operations, can you still connect to the instance?
+Is there anything changed?
+How to reconnect?
+      - Hint: pay attention to the "Public IPv4 DNS".

 4. For Linux instance, there is a short cut to connect to it by using EC2 Instance Connect: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-connect-tutorial.html#eic-tut1-task4